 For very large pools where such sampling will not be feasible, visual census methods should be considered.
 This will involve multiple surveyors making slow laps of the pool circumference for set periods of time (e.g. 30 minutes) and recording taxa observed from above the surface (see White et al., 2015).
 This could potentially be facilitated by snorkelling and/or the use of endoscopic cameras.
-Using small baited remote underwater video (BRUV) techniques may also be considered; however, these systems have only been used to sample large epibiota in coastal and offshore environments (Griffin et al., 2016) to date and have not been trialled in rockpool habitats.
+Using small baited remote underwater video (BRUV) techniques may also be considered.
+These systems have been used to sample large epibiota in coastal and offshore environments (Griffin et al., 2016) and in rockpools (Hrasati et al., 2018, Davis et al., 2018).

-In many cases a simple visual inspection approach would likely be sufficient.
 However, the most appropriate method will be project-, impact- and rockpool-specific.